Packaging j4-dmenu-desktop

 GitHub release

-Some projects include prebuilt binaries in their releases.
+Some projects include prebuilt binaries in their releases (j4-dmenu-desktop doesn’t, but bat described in the next chapter of this tutorial does).
 You mustn’t use them if you want your package to be included in void-packages.
 You should choose the Source code (tar.gz) option:

 GitHub release asset